CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/Exploratory_Analysis.md

 have alternatively looked at whether the raw col and coliscore values were identical.

-So lets go to the the trouble of reshaping our data the way we really want.
+So let’s go to the the trouble of reshaping our data the way we really want.

 ``` r